-- liaison with, in the case of Aboriginal cultural heritage, relevant Aboriginal parties including Wakka Wakka people, local Aboriginal Land Council, regional Native Title Representative Body (as defined in ACHA) concerning: - significant Aboriginal objects and significant Aboriginal areas (as defined in ACHA) - the involvement of Aboriginal parties - any requirements by Aboriginal parties relating to confidentiality of the Aboriginal cultural heritage must be highlighted.
+- liaison with, in the case of Aboriginal cultural heritage, relevant Aboriginal parties (as defined in ACHA) concerning: - significant Aboriginal objects and significant Aboriginal areas (as defined in ACHA) - the involvement of Aboriginal parties - any requirements by Aboriginal parties relating to confidentiality of the Aboriginal cultural heritage must be highlighted.
 Non-indigenous communities may also have relevant information - a survey of the proposed development area to locate and record non-indigenous cultural heritage places and significant Aboriginal areas and objects - an analysis of the impact of the proposed development on Aboriginal and non indigenous cultural heritage - a report of work done which includes background research, relevant methodology, as well as results of field surveys and recommendations.

-This section defines environmental protection objectives; identifies potential cultural heritage impacts; examines practical alternative control measures and recommends mitigation strategies for the Project.
+This section defines and describes the objectives and measures as required by the introductory part of this Section 4 with particular reference to the specific matters mentioned in this section.
 It should describe how nominated objectives may be achieved for cultural heritage management, and how this achievement will be monitored, audited and managed.